+То: Chairman and Planning Board Members

+Through: Kathryn Lyon, Planning Consultant

-Through: Katie Pearl Halloran, Planning Director
+From: Katie P. Halloran, Planning Director

-Meeting Date: February 18, 2021
+Meeting Date: January 20, 2022

-Agenda Item: Major Development Plan, Conditional Use & Landscape Waivers - 111 Olivia

-Street (RE #00014720-000000) - A request for major development plan, conditional use and landscape waiver approvals for the construction of a 9,496 square foot two story community center with a commercial kitchen, a computer lab, a music room, a sound studio, a main hall assembly space, classrooms, and offices on property located within the Historic Neighborhood Commercial (HNC-3) Zoning District pursuant to Sections 108-91.A.2 (b), 108-517, 122-62 and 122-868 (2) of the Land Development Regulations of the Code of Ordinances of the the proposed construction of a new 9,496 square foot community service center and main recreational hall.
+Application: Major Development Plan, Conditional Use & Landscape Waiver - 111 Olivia Street (RE# 00014720-000000) - A request for approval of a major development plan, conditional use, and landscape waiver approvals for the construction of a 9,587 square foot one story community center with a commercial kitchen, a computer lab, a music room, a sound studio, a main hall assembly space, classrooms, and offices on property located within the Historic Neighborhood Commercial (HNC-3) Zoning District pursuant to Sections 108-91.A.2 (b), 108-517, 122-62 and 122-868 (2) of the Land Development Regulations of the Code of Ordinances of the City of Key West, Florida.

+Request: The applicant is requesting Major development plan, conditional use, and landscape waiver approvals for the proposed construction of a new 9,587 square foot community center.

+Applicant: Karen Wilman/ Representative

-City of Key West, Florida.
+Property Owner: City of Key West

+Location: 111 Olivia Street- (RE# 00014720-000000)

+Zoning: Historic Neighborhood Commercial (HNC-3) Zoning District

+Torner Arefron Meter SCCL Isgan A The Maam